torvalds/linux/Documentation/admin-guide/media/dvb_intro.rst

 they function in substantially different ways.

 The purpose of an Analogue TV is to receive and display an Analogue Television signal.
-An Analogue TV signal (otherwise known as composite video) is an analogue encoding of a sequence of image frames (25 frames per second in Europe) rasterised using an interlacing technique.
+An Analogue TV signal (otherwise kanalwn as composite video) is an analogue encoding of a sequence of image frames (25 frames per second in Europe) rasterised using an interlacing technique.
 Interlacing takes two fields to represent one frame.
 Therefore, an